Review and road test of the Volkswagen Tiguan Allspace

 CONQUEST OF SPACE

-Volkswagen's Tiguan gets seven seats in this Allspace guise.
+Volkswagen's 7-seat Tiguan Allspace gets an upgrade.
 Jonathan Crouch checks it out.

 Ten Second Review of the Volkswagen Tiguan Allspace

 Increasingly, it's no longer enough to just offer a single mid-sized five-seat SUV.
 The market's now demanding that mainstream makers also provide variants of such models that are lengthened enough to be able to incorporate a third seating row.
-Volkswagen couldn't ignore this trend - and didn't, bringing us this bigger 'Allspace' Tiguan derivative in 2017.
+Volkswagen couldn't ignore this trend - and didn't, bringing us this bigger 'Allspace' Tiguan derivative in 2017, then updated four years on to create the car we're going to look at here.

 It's not much larger than the standard version; 215mm of extra length has been added, with the wheelbase extended by 109mm.
 Still, as we'll see, it's enough to make quite a difference to the way you can potentially use this car.